edgedb/easy-edgedb/README.md

 };
 ```

-The output is `{Object {name: 'Hungary'}}`.
-And if we do `SELECT Country` we get a `{}`, which confirms that we did delete them all.
+The output is `{Object {name: 'Hungary'}}`, showing us that we deleted Hungary.
+And now if we do `SELECT Country` we get a `{}`, which confirms that we did delete them all.

-Finally, to finish the chapter let's insert Hungary and Romania again.
+Finally, let's insert Hungary and Romania again to finish the chapter.
 We'll leave them alone now.

 [Here is all our code so far up to Chapter 3.](chapter_3_code.md)